Disclaimer: I don’t own the Lancers and have made no profit from this story.

 It seemed, as he’d suspected all along, that they both knew Miss Claire Stanton, only they knew her as Mrs Claire Smyth!
 She apparently emptied the house safe and took precious jewels that had been handed down from generation to generation.
 Her deception had almost crippled the man but the worst was she’d removed almost all their life’s savings.

 Somehow she’d talked him into adding her name to the personal account.

 He’d since found out that she was wanted in Texas under the name of Mary Sue Belington also a Mrs, no less!
 Apparently she was very good at what she did and she was an experienced grifter, known down south.
 In short, there was a hefty price on her pretty little head to the tune of one thousand dollars for her capture and return.

 Apparently she had decided to lay low for while, after taking most of Sam’s fortune and had bought the business in Morro Coyo, under yet another name, Stanton.

 But when she’d run into Johnny, a young, rich boy, the temptation to con had been too hard to pass up.
 Her greed, it seemed, was going to be her undoing.

 There was another piece of news that Scott knew his little brother was going to be particularly upset about, apparently she couldn’t have children.
 Scott was furious.

 He was dreading telling Johnny because he knew Johnny was looking forward to having a son.
-It made no sense because Scott knew he wasn’t ready for fatherhood in any way shape or form but still he knew the news he was carrying was going to hurt his little brother in ways he had yet to fathom.
+It made no sense because Scott knew he wasn’t ready for fatherhood in any way shape or form but still, the news he was carrying was going to hurt his little brother in ways he had yet to fathom.